MSc/Postgraduate Diploma/Postgraduate Certificate

 - Managing Reward* considers the strategic role of reward processes in developing organisational change programmes, and promoting flexibility and innovation.
 Topics include different approaches to rewarding performance, equal pay and gender issues, the case of 'special groups', and the role of international reward.

 - Employment Law* enhances your knowledge of employment law in the UK and enables you to make constructive contributions to achieving compliance with relevant legislation in the workplace.
 The module includes a mock employment tribunal.

-- Resourcing and Talent Management explores the contribution that resourcing and talent management activities can make to organisational success, with topics such as identifying and developing talent, managing turnover and retention, downsizing and rebuilding human capital, and wellness at work.
+- Resourcing and Talent Management* explores the contribution that resourcing and talent management activities can make to organisational success in the UK, with topics such as identifying and developing talent, managing turnover and retention, downsizing and rebuilding human capital, and wellness at work.

-*You must choose at least two modules to comply with CIPD accreditation requirements.
+*You must choose at least two of these modules to comply with CIPD accreditation requirements.